 4. Fitbit Charge 2 Heart Rate + Fitness Wristband

 Track your fitness and overall well-being with this heart rate monitor.
 The OLED screen is easily visible and allows you to view calls, texts, and calendar notifications.
 The unit also uses simplified heart rate zones, including cardio and fat burn, to monitor your progress.
 Continuous wrist-based heart rate tracking lets you know how many calories you’ve burned throughout the day.
 Other highlights include interchangeable bands to suit your personality, guided breathing sessions based on your heart rate, and a personalized cardio fitness score.
-If you don’t need the latest model, consider the original Fitbit Charge HR Wireless Activity Wristband.

 - Large OLED display